Note A new version of the Terraform Associate certification is coming April 2023. Click here to learn more.

 3b Describe plugin-based architecture

-3c Demonstrate using multiple providers
+3c Write Terraform configuration using multiple providers

 3d Describe how Terraform finds and fetches providers

-4 Use the Terraform CLI (outside of core workflow)
+4 Use Terraform outside of core workflow

-4c Given a scenario: choose when to use terraform import to import existing infrastructure into your Terraform state
+4a Describe when to use terraform import to import existing infrastructure into your Terraform state

-4e Given a scenario: choose when to use terraform state to view Terraform state
+4b Use terraform state to view Terraform state

-4f Given a scenario: choose when to enable verbose logging and what the outcome/value is
+4c Describe when to enable verbose logging and what the outcome/value is

 5 Interact with Terraform modules

-5a Contrast module source options
+5a Contrast and use different module source options including the public Terraform Module Registry

 5b Interact with module inputs and outputs